giuband/dunya-frontend/README.md

 - `SEARCH_URL`
 - `AUTOCOMPLETE_URL`

 `SELF_EXPLANATORY_CATEGORY_ITEMS` might as well be extended in order to include new response keys that don't need an explanation on the search bar.
+In the same way, you might need to add new items to the list `ID_KEYS`.

 ## License
 MIT